Procedure Guide ·Dental Cleaning ·2026

 Dental Waiting Periods

-Many policies have a separate dental waiting period of 30-90 days, longer than the standard illness waiting period.
-Some policies exclude dental illness entirely.
-If your cat has pre-existing dental disease at enrollment, all dental treatment will be excluded.
+Many policies have a separate dental waiting period of 30-90 days, longer than standard illness waiting periods.
+Some exclude dental illness entirely.
+Pre-existing dental disease excludes all treatment.

 Red flag · Coverage